Hopson97/SFMLStarter/README.md

 # SFML Starter

-Starter framework for SFML based applications, feat
+Starter framework for SFML based applications.

+Features:

+* Screen system for switching between states such as "Main Menu" and "In Game" screens
+* Custom immediate mode GUI system

 ## Building and Running